-Each student transferring from another college should consult the Coordinator of Admissions and Records at the community college for an assessment of credits in order to determine his standing before registering for classes.
+Each student transferring from another college should contact the Coordinator of Admissions and Records for an assessment of credits in order to determine his standing before registering for classes.
 Generally no credit will be given for courses with grades lower than "C".
 A transfer student may be advised to repeat courses if it is clearly to his advantage to do so in order to make satisfactory progress in his curriculum.